tobice/tjfs/README.md

 TJFS will be basically just a key-value storage, there is no *directory* concept.
 The *key* is the path to a file and the *value* is the file content itself.
-The path will be allowed to contain slashes and tokens between the slashes will be interpreted as directories.
+The path will be allowed to contain slashes, and tokens between the slashes will be interpreted as directories.
+Our fs won't implement any security model so having a *directory* as a real object is not necessary in our case.
+Turning the whole fs into flat key-value storage (instead of a hierarchy) will simplify the code.

 Each file will consist of chunks (blocks) of equal size.
 There will always be 2 copies of each chunk in our filesystem to maintain the fault tolerance.